Catherine Garner, Membership Services Manager

 Laura ffrench-Constant, Effectiveness & Learning Advisor

-Laura joined Scotland’s International Development Alliance in October 2018, having previously worked in global development research communications and evaluation.
-Before joining the Alliance Laura worked for the global development consultancy CommsConsult, the University of Exeter and she undertook a variety of freelance projects from collaboratively writing funding applications for short films, to editing evaluative reports.
+Laura joined Scotland’s International Development Alliance in October 2018.
+Before joining the Alliance Laura worked for the global development communication consultancy CommsConsult, the University of Exeter and she undertook a variety of freelance projects from collaboratively writing funding applications, to editing evaluative reports.
 Laura holds an MA (Hons) in Philosophy and Politics and a Masters’ of Public Policy (MPP) both from the University of Edinburgh.
-Laura is a Youth Member of the International Development Evaluation Association and was previously a member of the South West International Development Network in Bristol.
+Laura is a Youth Member of the International Development Evaluation Association.

-Laura supports the Effectiveness & Learning Programme’s portfolio of work at the Alliance, and works on the new UK Aid Connect grant the ‘Civil Society Collective’ which is delivered by a consortium led by BOND.
+Laura supports the Effectiveness & Learning Programme’s portfolio of work at the Alliance, and works on the new UK Aid Connect grant the ‘Civil Society Collective’ delivered by a consortium led by BOND.

 Email Laura or call 0131 281 0893

 Lewis joined Scotland’s International Development Alliance in 2017, having previously worked in policy and campaigning for a prominent HIV charity in Scotland.
 Earlier in his career he has worked in West Africa, South America and the Middle East with large and small iNGOs.
 Lewis is devoted to affecting positive societal change and has broad knowledge of the political and policy landscape at home and abroad.
 He holds an MA in Modern European Languages and Politics and an MSc in Comparative Public Policy, both from the University of Edinburgh.

 Lewis shares with the Chief Executive the role of representing the organisation in the public domain and is responsible for enabling and facilitating our members’ collaborative work on international development policy.
 He is also responsible for managing our communications, including the website, newsletter, annual reports, and other information resources.